Do I need a permit?

 For guidance about applying, changing, implementing, and complying with your stormwater permit, see stormwater guidance.
 We also help with discharge monitoring reports (DMRs).

 Reissuance - 2019

 The current permit expires on November 30, 2019.
-We plan to reissue an updated general permit in November of 2019.
+We plan to release a proposed draft of the general permit for comment in September 2019.

 - Revising the application process